Shine a light on the volunteers who get things done.

 Maine Volunteer of the Year

 Recognizes an individual who has committed significant time and effort to improving the life of individuals or the community through volunteer service.
-This person steps up and pitches in whenever help is needed.
+Over the years, this person consistently stepped up and pitched in whenever help was needed.

 Young Maine Volunteer of the Year

-Recognizes a person under the age of 20 who, through volunteer service, has demonstrated a strong commitment to improving the life of individuals or the community and, by example, shows the meaning of "active citizenship."
+Recognizes a person 20 years old or younger who, through volunteer service, has demonstrated a strong commitment to improving the life of individuals or the community and, by example, shows the meaning of "active citizenship."

 Outstanding National Service Volunteer